-You can travel farther and faster if you carry less gear.
+Ultralight backpacking is all about travelling faster and lighter, which you can do if you carry less gear.
 If you have only a weekend to get away, this strategy can increase the range of trails you can cover.
 The secret is to give up a few creature comforts to reduce the weight of your pack, without sacrificing anything you need or compromising your safety.

 Do you really need four pairs of socks for a three day hike?
 No. One pair on your feet, a spare pair in case they get wet (and your spare socks can double as gloves on frosty mornings).
 Fleece, sweater, long-sleeved shirt?
 Suck it up.
 Take just one.
 With determination you’ll drop 2 to 3kg before you know it.